rlex/dotfiles/README.md

 1. Cleanup.
 There is a lot of stuff i do not use anymore.
 2. Some way to share .ssh folder and encrypted passwords database
-3. Fix bug with bash autocompletion sometimes do not work.